flow-io/flow-ceil/README.md

 ### cStream.stream()

-To create a new stream to round streamed numeric values to positive infinity,
+To create a new stream to round streamed numeric values toward positive infinity,

 ``` javascript
 var stream = cStream.stream();